DataDog/documentation/content/en/infrastructure/containers/_index.md

 ## Setup

-To use the Containers page, enable process collection.
+To use the Containers page, enable the Process Agent.

 {{< tabs >}}
 {{% tab "Docker" %}}